13 ways to make money from watching videos

 The bigger your audience, the more you can charge companies to share their content.

 Of course, it's important to make sure the videos you're promoting are useful and relevant to your audience.
-It could really impact your online brand if you share content that your followers don't engage with.
+Sharing content that your followers don't engage with could negatively impact your online brand.

 But if you do get paid to share a post online, remember to clearly state that it's an advert or sponsored post.
 You can find more info and guidance in the ASA's Influencer Guide.